GamerBreadToaster/cookie-clicker-liga-texturepack/README.md

 then click on the extension and click 'make an new script'

 then copy the text in the txt file called 'script.txt' by clicking on raw on the top right.
-There press ctrl + a and ctrl + v to copy all the text there
+There press ctrl + a and ctrl + v to copy all the text.

 then open your new script select all the text there and then deleting that text.